MrKaszeba19/PapajLang/README.md

 ### Language syntax features

 #### Condtitional instructions (if-else)
-**Syntax:** `B1 ? if I1 else I2`
+**Syntax:** `B1 ? if: I1 else: I2`
 The question mark checks if an expression B1 is true or its numerical value is equal to 0.
-The `if` launches the next instruction only when the recent ?-check was successful.
+The `if:` launches the next instruction only when the recent ?-check was successful.
-The `else` launches the next instruction only when the recent ?-check was unsuccesful.
+The `else:` launches the next instruction only when the recent ?-check was unsuccesful.

 **Examples**
-- `scan toNumber 2 mod ? if { "This number is even." println } else { "This number is odd." println }`
+- `scan toNumber 2 mod ? if: { "This number is even." println } else { "This number is odd." println }`
-- `scan toNumber 5 > ? if { "This number is greater than 5" println }`
+- `scan toNumber 5 > ? if: { "This number is greater than 5" println }`
-- `scan toNumber 5 <= ? else { "This number is greater than 5" println }`
+- `scan toNumber 5 <= ? else: { "This number is greater than 5" println }`
-- `scan toNumber 10 mod ? if 1 else 0`
+- `scan toNumber 10 mod ? if: 1 else: 0`

 *This style of conditionals is not made in a RPN philosophy, but it was introduced as an alternative.
 You can use the RPN-like functions of callIf and callUnless instead*